 Family sports tournaments

-For Nichole Searle, the best family activities involve adventure.
-Close to home in Colorado, the Searle family makes skiing trips a priority.
+For Nichole, the best family activities involve adventure.
+Close to home in Colorado, her family makes skiing trips a priority.
 They also love going hiking and rock climbing together.
 They even installed a rock climbing wall in their living room so they can have adventure right at home.